b-loyola/rotten-mangoes/README.md

 RottenMangoes
 =============

-A mock version of a Rottentomatoes-like website written with Ruby on Rails.
+A mock version of a Rottentomatoes-like website written in Ruby on Rails.

 An exercise for Lighthouse Labs.